 Pretty Little Liars

-If watching TV on a tiny screen doesn’t really appeal, pick up a HDMI cable for around £1 on Amazon and then you can connect your laptop to your television.
+So there are my top TV shows to binge watch!
+If watching TV on a tiny screen doesn’t really appeal, pick up a HDMI cable for around £3 on Amazon here and then you can connect your laptop to your television.

 *This is a sponsored post but all opinions are my own.
 Anyone that knows me can vouch I’m a true binge watcher.